mattiasoldani/anaKrys/README.md

 #### **PLOTS**

 All the plots, together with the related statistical analysis, are obtained in the **plots & output** section.
+General settings on these operations can be found in the **plot & output settings** subsection right at the beginning of the latter, whereas each plot or set of common plots can be tuned via some specific settings on the top of its own cell.

+Of course, there is room to implement custom calculations and plots that might be required in case of more complex analyses: the **whiteboard** section, empty by default, provides a clean workspace for custom pieces of code.

 #### **OUTPUT**